-[This is the version of this document as it was at 31 December 2000 to 29 September 2005.]
+[This is the version of this document as it was from 30 September 2005 to 29 December 2005.]

 [Note: The version of the Act as at 31 December 2000 was revised and consolidated by the Law Reform Commission of Uganda.
-All subsequent amendments have been researched and applied by Laws.
-Africa for ULII.]
+All subsequent amendments have been researched and applied by Laws.Africa for ULII.]